-Stage Two begins early 2021 when we will supply 1,230 free plywood butterfly blanks to the groups and individuals who registered to take part.
+Over 1,200 free plywood butterfly blanks have been distributed to the groups and individuals who registered to take part.

-They’ll be invited to decorate one side of their butterfly to their individual style by whatever means they have available and we hope that they will use their imagination to produce something truly unique.
+They’ve been busy decorating one side of their butterfly to their individual style, using their imaginations to produce something truly unique.
 The other side of the butterfly is for a personal message of remembrance, hope, inspiration, love and friendship.
 A verse, a thought, a quotation or just a few words – the choice is theirs.

 The butterflies will subsequently be found a permanent home elsewhere.

 Over 1,200 people registered in Project Stage 1 to receive a butterfly to decorate.
 The art project was open to anyone in the local community and the following organisations received a direct invitation to participate:

 - The University of the Third Age (U3A).

 - All local organisations and clubs such as the Lions etc.

 - Easingwold and District Community Care Association (EDCCA).